snowcoders/react-dialog/readme.md

 [![CircleCI branch](https://img.shields.io/circleci/project/github/snowcoders/react-dialog.svg)](https://circleci.com/gh/snowcoders/react-dialog)

 # Use it
-`npm install --save @snowcoders/react-dialog`
+`npm install --save @snowcoders/react-dialog save-prefix ~`

 # Parent Library
-This repository is part of a larger repository called react-ui-base.
-The core idea behind the library is that the logic and functionality of a component doesn't really change between UI Libraries, only their styling.
-Given that situation, the goal is to provide highly customizable UI building blocks that UI libraries can use, combine and style however they wish without worrying about the core logic.
+This component is part of a larger components library, [react-ui-base](https://github.com/snowcoders/react-ui-base).
+The goal is to keep all the core logic and basic css in a single location, that way building out new UI component libraries not only is cheaper but faster.

-We highly recommend visiting the parent library's repository (https://github.com/snowcoders/react-ui-base) to understand general core concepts of versioning, upgrades and the suggested way to override our css.
-You will also find examples of many of our other components of which you are free to use!
+We highly recommend visiting the react-ui-base repository to understand how to customize the css along with see examples.

+You can also view all the components on our demo site https://snowcoders.github.io/react-ui-base/

 # This component
 This component renders it's children in a HTMLDivElement centered within the entire page.
 Other features provided by this component:
  - Tabbing within the dialog component will stay within the dialog component
+ - Clicking the background will fire onBackgroundClick allowing you to close the dialog
- - Pressing the Escape key will run the onBackgroundClick
+ - Pressing the Escape key will also run the onBackgroundClick
+ - When the dialog closes, it will set the active element back to whatever it was before it opened